scripting/concord/README.md

 ### Example 0: The bare minumum

 This <a href="https://github.com/scripting/concord/tree/master/example0">example</a> has the bare minimum to add an outliner to an existing app.
-You can try it out here.
+You can try it out <a href="http://example0.blorkmark.com/">here</a>.

 ### Example 1: Hello Outliner

 This <a href="https://github.com/scripting/concord/tree/master/example1">example</a> is a functional outliner, with most of the capabilities of the Little Outliner app and the same basic approach.
 You edit a single outline, saved in local storage, so it's there when you come back to it, but only on that machine.
+It has a simple menubar, with menus containing Outliner commands, links to OPML documents you can view and edit, and links to docs.
-You can try it out <a href="http://example0.blorkmark.com/">here</a>.
+You can try it out <a href="http://hello.blorkmark.com/">here</a>.

+### Community

+We have a <a href="https://groups.google.com/forum/?fromgroups#!forum/smallpicture-concord">Google Group mail list</a> for technical support.